status-im/specs/docs/stable/2-account.md

 *Example:*

-Below is a representation of an uncompressed secp256k1 public key.
+Below is a representation of an deserialized secp256k1 public key.

 ```text
 04